First Year

 Create a capstone in your major or through Honors.
 Examples: traditional scholarly thesis, creative work, case study, business plan, media project, etc.

 Theories of Inquiry helps students grapple with the difficulties of identifying a strong question to inaugurate a process of inquiry, how to refine the question in dialogue with different research traditions, and then how to identify and locate the right material and methods for answering the question.
+The course is taught by faculty from accross disciplines at AU.

-The Honors Colloqiua allow both students and professors to engage with interesting topics they may not get to explore in their other courses.
+Honors Colloqiua allow both students and professors to engage with interesting topics they may not get to explore in their other courses.